 The extremely condensed story of CIRCA 1939...

 After hearing a 1926 recording of "Fascinating Rhythm" with George Gershwin at the piano and Adele and Fred Astaire singing - and over a hundred other hair-standing-on-end recordings from the Golden Age - they set out to recreate those great performances.
 Joan put her Oberlin Conservatory master's degree to the test and began transcribing piano accompaniments from the original recordings, as they honed their vintage vocal skills.

-Listening to recordings of the duo-piano team of Arden and Ohman, Gershwin's pit pianists, they decided to attempt a whole duo-piano Gershwin show.
+Listening to recordings of the duo-piano team of Arden and Ohman, Gershwin's pit pianists, they decided to attempt a whole Gershwin show with duo-piano accompaniment.
 Joan's transcribing skills were sorely tested trying to figure out which piano was playing what but she prevailed, and Gershwin On the Air was born.

 Circa 1939's time machine takes passengers on a sw'elegant musical jaunt into the fourth dimension.
 And don't worry!
 If you get left behind you can always make a pile by betting the Yankees to beat the Reds in four games in the '39 World Series...